HorizenLabs/zkverify-docs/docs/tutorials/05-how_to_run_a_node/03-run_using_binaries/03-run_boot_node.md

 ---
-title: Run a Boot Node
+title: Run a New Boot Node
 ---

 ## Prepare and Run

-To run a boot node (refer to [this page](../01-getting_started.md#node-types.md) for node types) the specific command-line arguments you should set are the following:
+To run a new boot node (refer to [this page](../01-getting_started.md#node-types.md) for node types) the specific command-line arguments you should set are the following:

 | Name          | Description                                                                                                                                                                                                 | Value                                                                           |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------- |